Friday, November 6

 Sometime after 10 that night Eleanor got a call from Yasha.
 Except it was his cousin Maria calling because Yasha was learning how to properly smoke pot and wanted to call someone to share in his experience.
 Laughing at the antics from over the speakerphone, she was jealous.
 The two of them had been planning to try it together, and she felt a little betrayed that he would do it without her, knowing logically that she was being unreasonably possessive of him again.
 She tended to get jealous of him doing exciting things without her because of how much of a shut in she became when he wasn’t around.

-.
+But at least he thought to call me.
 In a way she was being included without actually being involved.
 She knew her first time would be mediocre at best, having never smoked anything and likely prone to coughing fits and general failure – though if her first drinking experience was anything to go by, maybe she’d be a natural.
 Those shots had certainly been easy enough.
 Although, that may have been because she watched as Liz showed Ces the proper way to do it.

 Half an hour later he called again, proclaiming that she had to try this stuff – though not this stuff because it was so strong and she was a small newbie and would likely be totally flipping out way too soon.